Current Rankings and Top Bonus Offers for September 2021

 William Hill Close to Entering Tennessee Market - Given the strong start legal sports betting is off to in Tennessee, it is reasonable to expect additional operators will enter the market.
 There are currently four operators ready and waiting to enter the TN betting market in 2021 including William Hill, BetAmerica, WynnBet, and ZenSports.
 Increased competition always benefits the state's bettors as it leads to lower juice, more competitive products, and better promotional offers.

-We base this recommendation on a wide variety of factors ranging from the quality of line provided by the book, average juice applied to the lines, and most importantly the terms attached to each offer.
-For example, the William Hill deposit bonus has an industry-best 2x rollover requirement while the DraftKings deposit bonus has an industry-worst 25x rollover requirement.
+We base this recommendation on a wide variety of factors ranging from the quality of odds provided by the book, average juice applied to the lines, and most importantly the terms attached to the bonus offer.

 We keep these promotions updated weekly to ensure you readers always find the best offer when opening a new sports betting account in Tennessee.